z3n70/Frida-Script-Runner/README.md

 ### Common Issues

 **Empty AI Response:**
-- Ensure Claude CLI is properly installed and authenticated
+- Ensure Codex CLI is properly installed and authenticated
 - Check that the bridge is using the correct command format (`--file` and `--prompt`)
 - Verify timeout settings (5 minutes default)